summerwind/packer-builder-qemu-chroot/README.md

 ### Optional

 - `output_directory` (string) - This is the path to the directory where the resulting image file will be created.
-By default this is "output-BUILDNAME" where "BUILDNAME" is the name of the builder.
+By default this is `output-BUILDNAME` where "BUILDNAME" is the name of the builder.
 - `image_name` (string) - The name of the resulting image file.
 - `compression` (boolean) - Apply compression to the QCOW2 disk file using `qemu-img` convert.
 Defaults to false.
 - `device_path` (string) - The path to the device where the volume of the source image will be attached.
 - `mount_path` (string) - The path where the volume will be mounted.
 This is where the chroot environment will be.
-This defaults to /mnt/packer-builder-qemu-chroot/{{.Device}}.
-This is a configuration template where the .Device variable is replaced with the name of the device where the volume is attached.
+This defaults to `/mnt/packer-builder-qemu-chroot/{{.Device}}`.
+This is a configuration template where the `.Device` variable is replaced with the name of the device where the volume is attached.
-- `mount_partition` (integer) - The partition number containing the / partition.
+- `mount_partition` (integer) - The partition number containing the `/` partition.
 By default this is the first partition of the volume.
 - `mount_options` (array of string) - Options to supply the mount command when mounting devices.
 Each option will be prefixed with `-o` and supplied to the mount command ran by this plugin.
 - `chroot_mounts` (array of array of string) - This is a list of devices to mount into the chroot environment.
 This configuration parameter requires some additional documentation which is in the "Chroot Mounts" section below.
 Please read that section for more information on how to use this.
 - `copy_files` (array of string) - Paths to files on the running EC2 instance that will be copied into the chroot environment prior to provisioning.
-Defaults to /etc/resolv.conf so that DNS lookups work.
-Pass an empty list to skip copying /etc/resolv.conf.
+Defaults to `/etc/resolv.conf` so that DNS lookups work.
+Pass an empty list to skip copying `/etc/resolv.conf`.
 You may need to do this if you're building an image that uses systemd.
 - `command_wrapper` (string) - How to run shell commands.
-This defaults to {{.Command}}.
+This defaults to `{{.Command}}`.
 This may be useful to set if you want to set environmental variables or perhaps run it with sudo or so on.
 This is a configuration template where the .Command variable is replaced with the command to be run.
-Defaults to "{{.Command}}".

 ### Chroot Mounts